Building a modern SOC: The importance of SIEM

 Integration of operational security processes with the rest of your service management team’s processes is essential to optimise successful security outcomes.
 The security team needs representation on your Change Approval Board (CAB) so that they are aware of any changes to the infrastructure or network that might impact the SIEM application directly or indirectly.

 Integrate Security Incident Management processes into your SOC

 Working closely with other operations managers from diverse areas of the business is critical to make sure security obligations and requirements are coordinated and delegated appropriately.
 Enlist them as stakeholders and train them to understand security requirements.
 In doing so, you will improve general operations and streamline the processes to deliver proactive security, as well as pushing security awareness throughout the IT management team.

 By performing consistent and comprehensive infrastructure monitoring and having an efficient change management process, the SOC team can focus on reporting by exception rather than simply indicating change-related activities.
 This shift in emphasis will take hold over a transition period as the number of incidents starts to reduce (cutting false positives).
 The quality of security reporting will also improve, and you’ll notice better collaboration between the SOC and the rest of your service management team.

+Like any effective operational centre, you need to ensure the SOC remains effective.
 Now that you have installed your SIEM at the heart of the SOC, analysts can add the specialist oversight necessary to drive the delivery of new and improved outcomes.
 Continual improvement of analysts’ processes and training them in threat modelling and threat hunting skills will ensure cyber-readiness across the team.
 Your modern SOC now monitors the pulse, blood pressure and temperature of your organisation; as soon as it gets sick, your analysts will know about it.
 Welcome to a modern security operations centre.